ankit741/maven-launch-tomcat-server/README.md

 # maven-launch-tomcat-server
-Maven Configuration to launch and deploy war file on tomcat server with custom deployment folder.
+Maven Configuration to copy, launch and deploy war file on tomcat server with custom deployment folder.

 # Usage